-Edmund Alexander Delisser was born the fourth son of Alexander Delisser (surgeon) and Deborah Crawford, June 28, 1829 in London, Middlesex.
-He was baptised along with his sister Adelaide, whom we read about in this blog, in the parish church of Saint Pancras on April 6, 1831.
+I’ve written about the Delisser’s and the Lymburner’s throughout the year (See below links to these stories or select the Surname in the list on the right of this story), however, as I have photos of both Edmund and Alfred, they fit perfectly for the prompt “bearded”.
+There are no photos that I am aware of, of Adam Lymburner (Delisser) but from these images, we can be assured he too no doubt would have had a similar looking beard.
+Edmund Alexander Delisser was born the fourth son of Alexander Delisser (surgeon) and Deborah Crawford, June 28, 1829, in London, Middlesex.
+He was baptised along with his sister Adelaide Anna, whom we read about in week 44, “Frightening“, in the parish church of Saint Pancras on April 6, 1831.
 At the time the family were living in Judd Street, Bloomsbury, London.

-His oldest brother is my great great grandfather, Adam Lymburner Lymburner.
-We read how Adam was requested to change his name from Delisser to Lymburner as per a request in the will of his grand uncle Adam Lymburner late of Scotland, Canada and London.
+Their oldest brother is my great-great-grandfather, Adam Lymburner Lymburner.
+We read in my newsletter during week 9 “Where There’s a Will” how he was requested to change his name from Delisser to Lymburner as per a request in the will of his grand-uncle Adam Lymburner late of Scotland, Canada and London.

-Edmund and his younger brother Alfred, both attended Cheltenham College in Gloucestershire, Edmund being there from 1845 to 1847.
+From my research, I have found that Edmund and Alfred, both attended Cheltenham College in Gloucestershire, Edmund was there from 1845 to 1847 and Alfred in 1847.
 The college was founded in 1841 to educate the sons of gentlemen.

 Source: South Australian Register, Monday 15 September 1851, page 3